hguillermo/jspacman-canvas/README.md

 This game is property of Namco Bandai.
 I am just trying to help people who wants to write/learn how to code games.

-I took a lot of ideas from this web site: http://home.comcast.net/~jpittman2/pacman/pacmandossier.html
+I took a lot of ideas about the game and ghoster's AI from this web site: http://www.gamasutra.com/view/feature/3938/the_pacman_dossier.php

 Please read that and you will understand how amazing is the pacman game.
 I did my best (well...almost) to make it perfect and pretty similar to the arcade version.
 If you have suggestions let me know.